-The Company has adopted a Code of Ethical Conduct that applies to all its employees, officers and directors, including those officers responsible for financial reporting.
-The Code of Ethical Conduct is available on the Company's website.
-The Company expects that any amendments to the code, or any waivers of its requirements, will be disclosed on its website.
+We have adopted a Corporate Code of Business Conduct and Ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
+The Corporate Code of Business Conduct and Ethics is available on our website.
+We expect that any amendments to the code, or any waivers of its requirements, will be disclosed on our website.